 Have you ever experienced tagalongs on a guided tour?
 How did your tour guide react to them?

-I travelled to Russia as a guest of Princess Cruises.
-We spent 2 days there with the wonderful Zhayna as part of a Russia and Scandinavia cruise which departs from Copenhagen.
-More on these destinations and the overall cruise experience will follow in the coming weeks.
+I travelled to Russia as a guest of Princess Cruises and spent 2 days in St Petersburg with the wonderful Zhayna as part of a shore excursion.
+Discover more highlights from the Russia and Scandinavia cruise.